WFLX: Partnership with WPTV

-It was announced on October 22, 2010, that the agreement with WPEC would end on December 31 2010.
-On January 1 2011, WPTV established a new partnership with WFLX and began producing the two-hour weekday morning show and nightly hour-long prime time newscast.
-These newscasts originate from a secondary set at WPTV's facilities on South Australian Avenue in downtown West Palm Beach (its mailing address actually says Banyan Boulevard, which is also known as 1st Street) and required the addition of more than a dozen new personnel.
+It was announced on October 22, 2010, that the agreement with WPEC would end on December 31, 2010.
+On January 1, 2011, WPTV established a new partnership with WFLX and began producing the two-hour weekday morning show and nightly hour-long prime time newscast.
+These newscasts originated from a secondary set at WPTV's facilities on South Australian Avenue in downtown West Palm Beach (its mailing address actually says Banyan Boulevard, which is also known as 1st Street) and required the addition of more than a dozen new personnel.
 The new news agreement eventually led to WFLX's shared services agreement with WPTV later in 2011.

-WPTV's agreement marked the first time that a Scripps station has produced such a newscast since a now-defunct arrangement between WXYZ-TV and WKBD-TV (which was then a UPN affiliate) in Detroit.
-An entire new format was introduced and the coverage is different.
-On Friday and Sunday nights at 10:45, there is a fifteen-minute sports highlight show called The Wayne Akers Ford Sports Zone (named after a local dealership).
+WPTV's agreement marked the first time that a Scripps station produced such a newscast since a now-defunct arrangement between WXYZ-TV and WKBD-TV (which was then a UPN affiliate) in Detroit.
+An entirely new format was introduced and the coverage was different.
+On Friday and Sunday nights at 10:45, there was a fifteen-minute sports highlight show called The Wayne Akers Ford Sports Zone (named after a local dealership).
 On September 19, 2011, WPTV added a half-hour weekday late afternoon newscast to WFLX known as Fox 29 News First at 4.
-With this addition, there is now 57 hours of local news each week provided by the two stations.
-This addition makes it the third Fox affiliate to air a newscast produced by another station in the same market to carry a late afternoon or early evening newscast, along with WSYM-TV in Lansing, Michigan, and WQRF in Rockford, Illinois.
-Fox 29 News - First at 4 was canceled in Fall of 2014 as WPTV shifted production of the half-hour from WFLX to WPTV and the newscast (now an hour-long) became The Now South Florida, as all Scripps stations adapted The Now branding for their 4 p.m. newscasts.
+With this addition, there was now 57 hours of local news each week provided by the two stations.
+This addition made it the third Fox affiliate to air a newscast produced by another station in the same market to carry a late afternoon or early evening newscast, along with WSYM-TV in Lansing, Michigan, and WQRF in Rockford, Illinois.
+Fox 29 News - First at 4 was canceled in the fall of 2014 as WPTV shifted production of the half-hour from WFLX to WPTV and the newscast (now an hour-long) became The Now South Florida, as all Scripps stations adapted The Now branding for their 4 p.m. newscasts.